 The Obama administration will launch its big outreach campaign this summer, when the roll-out of the law's benefits is a bit closer.
 That's when it, and groups such as Enroll America, will be talking about the popular parts of the law — the features they expect Americans will really like.
 They have a big knowledge gap to close, and a short time in which to do it.

 4. Swaying public opinion on Obamacare.
 Ever since the Affordable Care Act became law in 2010, public opinion has remained stubbornly split.
 The same number (40 percent) oppose it now as did three years ago.
 Favorable ratings, meanwhile, have fallen by 9 percent.
+Better polling numbers aren't necessarily essential to Obamacare in the same way that building insurance exchanges and expanding Medicaid are.
+Still, favorable opinions of the law would probably help sway Americans to sign up for its programs — or governors to expand Obamacare provisions in the first place.
+The White House could also have significant influence on how these numbers change, depending on how smoothly the law's big programs are implemented.

 5. Controlling health-care costs.
 It's one thing to hand out health-insurance cards; that's relatively easy.
 It's quite another to ensure that an insurance card guarantees access to affordable health care.